Meet the people who lead the Berks, Bucks & Oxon Wildlife Trust.

 Steve is world-renowned adventurer, naturalist, writer and television presenter.
 You may have seen him on BBC TV shows such as Big Blue Live, Deadly 60, and Lost Land of the Volcano.
 In 2010 he became President of the Berks, Bucks & Oxon Wildlife Trust (BBOWT) because of his passion for local wildlife, and enthusiasm for more children to be intrigued and inspired by nature.
 Watch Steve introduce you to BBOWT.

-Barbara Muston, Chair of the Board of Trustees
+Joanna Davidson CBE, Chair of the Board of Trustees

 Estelle Bailey, Chief Executive

 Estelle joined BBOWT in January 2014 after many years working in nature conservation with other Wildlife Trusts.
 Estelle leads the team of Directors who are delivering the Berks, Bucks & Oxon Wildlife Trust’s Strategic Plan 2016 -2021: Be part of nature’s recovery.
 Working with the board of Trustees she ensures the sustainable development of the Trust to meet new challenges for wildlife.
 Estelle is a keen ornithologist, with a lifelong passion for wildlife.
 To contact Estelle, please email firstname.lastname@example.org

 Prue leads BBOWT’s conservation efforts in the wider countryside across the three counties.
 This focuses on work beyond our BBOWT nature reserves, undertaking activities such as monitoring and managing our Living Landscapes and working with planners, developers and private landowners to give wildlife a voice, and inspire people to take action for wildlife.
 With a background in conservation science, Prue brings her passion for delivering practical conservation approaches underpinned by evidence, to strategically address challenges facing wildlife in our three counties.